OpenCyphal-Garage/libcyphal/docs/design/readme.md

 While it is possible to return type-erased entities implementing a specific interface by value (as shown earlier), this approach cannot be used for sessions because lizards typically require entities used for the implementation of sessions to be pinned in memory.
 The session factory methods, therefore, return PMR-allocated objects via unique pointers.
 Transport implementations will necessarily have to be aware of the full set of sessions extant at any moment; for this, internally, sessions are kept arranged in containers such as linked lists or AVL trees (see [Cavl](https://github.com/pavel-kirienko/cavl)).
 Session destructors (invoked when the unique pointer is destroyed) are used to delist the destroyed element from the internal containers and perform other activities associated with the removal of a session, such as closing UDP sockets, etc.

 Session view methods such as `ITransport::viewMessageRxSessions` provide a view into the internal containers holding the active sessions via begin/end iterators.
 Conventionally, iterators are manipulated by value, and yet their behavior is highly transport-specific because they have to access the internal container of sessions, which calls for polymorphism.
 To address this, we define a polymorphic iterator interface and return iterators by value wrapped into `ImplementationCell<>` introduced earlier.
 It is assumed that the application will not attempt to mutate the set of sessions while iteration is in progress.

+In order to avoid unexpected runtime costs of object destruction, de-initialization of underlying resources is not performed at the time of destruction of transport sessions but postponed until the next `IRunnable::run` or even later, depending on the execution policy.
+An exception to this rule applies if there is pending deinitialization at the time of destruction of the transport instance itself; in this case, deinitialization will be forced to complete from the transport destructor context.

 #### Session data flow